-Having received a totally new exterior for 1966 the Chevelle now looked much more like a scaled down version of Chevrolet’s full-size models.
+The 1966 Chevelle received a totally new exterior giving it a look that was like a scaled-down version of Chevrolet’s full-size models.
 The sport coupes in particular closely the resembled the Impala with their fastback roofline.

 The 396 V8 engine was launched towards the end of the 1965 model year as an option.
 However, only about 201 of them were sold due to its late launch.
 1966 then saw it launch as the basis for the SS models and the Chevelle SS396 was born!